MayLau-CbL/flutter_horizontal_data_table/README.md

         thickness: 0.0,
       ),
       this.elevation = 5.0,
-      this.leftHandSideColBackgroundColor = Colors.transparent,
+      this.leftHandSideColBackgroundColor = Colors.white,
-      this.rightHandSideColBackgroundColor = Colors.transparent,
+      this.rightHandSideColBackgroundColor = Colors.white,
       }
      )